apache/myfaces-tobago/tobago-assembly/src/main/resources/README.txt

 don't need a JDK 1.4 version, because they don't contain any classes.

-Addtionally add the retrotranslator-runtime-1.2.1.jar from http://repo1.maven.org/maven2/net/sf/retrotranslator/retrotranslator-runtime/
+Additionally add the retrotranslator-runtime-1.2.1.jar from http://repo1.maven.org/maven2/net/sf/retrotranslator/retrotranslator-runtime/
 to the WEB-INF/lib directory of your WAR.